Why do hotels wait until you’re checking out to ask:

 Alex?
 Our humor is so warped that we spend entirely too much time laughing.
 For two grown-ups without kids around to entertain them, the house chuckles.
 I think part of that is because we check in with each other from time to time:

 - Are you happy?

-- On a scale of one to ten, where are you today?
+- On a scale of 1 to 10, where are you today?